zeljkoobrenovic/grounded-architecture/_posts/2022-06-02-superglue.markdown

 >
 > **KEY POINTS:**
 >
-> * Architects in IT organizations should develop as “superglue,” people who hold architecture, technical details, business needs, and people together across a large organization or complex projects.
+> * Architects in IT organizations should develop as **“superglue”**: people who hold **architecture, technical details, business needs, and people together** across a large organization or complex projects.
-> * Architects need to be technically strong.
-But their unique strengths should stem from being able to relate technical issues with business and broader issues.
+> * Architects need to be **technically strong**, but their unique value comes from connecting **technical issues with business and broader concerns**.
 <style>
  .quote {
      border-left: 8px solid #d9ead3;